05rs/05rs/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Adani as Software Developer & Ass.
-Manager
+- 🔭 I’m currently working at Adani as Software Developer & Associate Manager
 - ❤ Microservices
 - ⚡ Fun fact: love to travel